lainchan/lainchan/README.md

 About
 ------------
-Tinyboard is a light-weight, fast, highly configurable and user-friendly imageboard software package released under a non-restrictive open-source license.
+Tinyboard is a free light-weight, fast, highly configurable and user-friendly imageboard software package.
 It is written in PHP and has few dependencies.

 Requirements
 ------------